LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 ### You don't receive actions reliably

 Due to the lemmy queue, remove lemmy instances will be sending apub sync actions serially to you.
 If your server rate of processing them is slower than the rate the origin server is sending them, when visiting the [lemmy-federation-state](https://phiresky.github.io/lemmy-federation-state/site) for the remote server, you'll see your instance in the "lagging behind" section.

+This can be avoided by setting the config value `federationconcurrent_sends_per_instance` to a value greater than 1 on the sending instance.

 Typically the speed at which you process an incoming action should be less than 100ms.
 If this is higher, this might signify problems with your database performance or your networking setup.